Metrist-Software/product-docs/vitepress/docs/monitors/metrist_azuredevopsartifacts.md

   },
   "steps": [{
     "check_logical_name": "Ping",
-    "description": "This step attempts to retrieve package metadata from a known artifact."
+    "description": "This step attempts to retrieve package metadata from a known artifact.", "timeout_secs": 900
   }, {
     "check_logical_name": "DownloadPackage",
-    "description": "This step attempts to download a known artifact."
+    "description": "This step attempts to download a known artifact.", "timeout_secs": 900
   }]
 }
 ```